-3.14.5.1.6 Failure or refusal to complete medical records (for an in-patient or an out-patient) in accordance with applicable Medical Center and legal requirements after notice to the member of incomplete records, per the Medical Staff Administrative Suspensions Policy (see Rules and Regulations Section TBD).
+- 3.14.5.1.5 Whenever a member's DEA certificate is revoked, limited, or suspended, the member shall be divested of the right to prescribe medications covered by the certificate as of the date such action becomes effective and throughout its term. - 3.14.5.1.6 Failure or refusal to complete medical records (for an in-patient or an out-patient) in accordance with applicable Medical Center and legal requirements after notice to the member of incomplete records, per the Medical Staff Administrative Suspensions Policy (see Rules and Regulations Section TBD).
 When a member has accumulated more than twenty-five (25) administrative suspension days in twelve (12) consecutive months, he or she shall be deemed automatically and voluntarily terminated from the Medical Staff.
 A member who has been so terminated may not reapply for membership until one (1) year from the effective date of the termination, and his or her application shall be considered as if it were an initial application.
-Nothing in the foregoing precludes the imposition of other penalties pursuant to the Rules and Regulations or other actions where circumstances warrant.

-3.14.5.1.7 Medicare/Medicaid Number: If a member or AHP is excluded, for any period of time, from participation in a federal health care program, including but not limited to Medicare and Medicaid, then such member's or AHP's privileges to provide services to or to order or prescribe any items, medications or services for any federal health care beneficiary, shall immediately and administratively be suspended, and the member's right to admit new (non federal health care beneficiary) patients shall also be immediately and administratively suspended.
+Nothing in the foregoing precludes the imposition of other penalties pursuant to the Rules and Regulations or other actions where circumstances warrant. - 3.14.5.1.7 Medicare/Medicaid Number: If a member or AHP is excluded, for any period of time, from participation in a federal health care program, including but not limited to Medicare and Medicaid, then such member's or AHP's privileges to provide services to or to order or prescribe any items, medications or services for any federal health care beneficiary, shall immediately and administratively be suspended, and the member's right to admit new (non federal health care beneficiary) patients shall also be immediately and administratively suspended.
 The member or AHP shall be permitted to complete providing services to other current hospital inpatients through the patients' discharge.
-Once such member's or AHP's participating provider status is fully restored and in good standing, then the member or AHP may apply for reinstatement of full privileges, which reinstatement shall be at the discretion of the EMB.

-3.14.5.1.8 A member or AHP is required to advise the President of the Medical Staff or the Chief Executive Officer in writing immediately upon any exclusion, suspension, or change in status of the member's or AHP's participating provider status in a federal health care program or any investigation by a governmental agency relating to the member's or AHP's participation in a federal health care program of care of a federal health care beneficiary.
-Failure to do so shall be grounds for corrective action.

-3.14.5.1.9 Testing and Immunization Requirements: All Medical Staff members and AHPs are required to comply with all Infection Control testing and immunization requirement's upon initial application and annually thereafter for selected requirements.
+Once such member's or AHP's participating provider status is fully restored and in good standing, then the member or AHP may apply for reinstatement of full privileges, which reinstatement shall be at the discretion of the EMB. - 3.14.5.1.8 A member or AHP is required to advise the President of the Medical Staff or the Chief Executive Officer in writing immediately upon any exclusion, suspension, or change in status of the member's or AHP's participating provider status in a federal health care program or any investigation by a governmental agency relating to the member's or AHP's participation in a federal health care program of care of a federal health care beneficiary.
+Failure to do so shall be grounds for corrective action. - 3.14.5.1.9 Testing and Immunization Requirements: All Medical Staff members and AHPs are required to comply with all Infection Control testing and immunization requirement's upon initial application and annually thereafter for selected requirements.
 Failure or refusal to comply with these requirements after notice of non-compliance will result in withdrawal of initial application or administrative suspension of current privileges until such requirements have been met.
 Refer to Rules and Regulations, Section Two, Article II: Infection Control and Communicable Diseases.

-3.14.5.1.10 No hearing rights: Administrative suspension shall not constitute grounds for a hearing and are not reportable to the Medical Board of California.
+- 3.14.5.1.10 No hearing rights: Administrative suspension shall not constitute grounds for a hearing and are not reportable to the Medical Board of California. - 3.14.5.1.11